NicaraguaOfficial Name: Republic of Nicaragua

 If you do drive in Nicaragua, you need to exercise caution, drive defensively, and make sure you have auto insurance.

-Nicaraguan law requires that a driver be taken into custody for driving under the influence or being involved in an accident that causes serious injury or death, even if the driver is insured and appears not to have been at fault.
+Nicaraguan law requires that a driver be taken into custody for driving under the influence of alcohol or drugs or when involved in an accident that causes serious injury or death, even if the driver is insured and appears not to have been at fault.
 The minimum detention period is 48 hours; however, detentions frequently last until a judicial decision is reached (often weeks or months), or until a waiver is signed by the injured party (usually as the result of a cash settlement).
 In accidents that result in death, drivers are usually detained until they reach an agreement with the family of the victim even if they are not at fault.

 Transit police conduct most traffic-related enforcement stops on foot at static locations marked by traffic cones in which one or more transit police officers will signal to a driver to pull over (police vehicle enforcement stops are less common).
 The Embassy has received a number of complaints from U.S. citizens who have been stopped by transit police authorities demanding bribes in order to avoid fines.
 Motorists in rental cars and those with foreign license plates are more likely to be stopped by transit police.
 Transit police have seized driver licenses and car registration documents from motorists who refuse or are unable to pay.
 Subsequently, these drivers have reported difficulties in recovering the seized documents.
 U.S. citizens are urged to ensure that their vehicles comply fully with Nicaraguan regulations, including being in possession of an emergency triangle and fire extinguisher, and that the vehicle is properly registered.
 If police authorities demand an on-the-spot payment, drivers should ask for the officer's name and badge number, as well as a receipt.
 To report any mistreatment by police, you can file a complaint directly with the National Police.
 Feel free to forward your complaint to the U.S. Consular Section in Managua as well.
 Rental car agencies should also be advised if their vehicles have been deemed negligent in meeting Nicaraguan transit regulations.